Long Melford: Middle Ages

-The Manor of Melford was given to the Abbey of St. Edmundsbury by Earl Aflric c.
-1050.
-The village is recorded in the Domesday Book of 1086, which lists the manor of Long Melford as an estate of 600 hectares.
+The Manor of Melford was given to the Abbey of St Edmundsbury by Earl Alfric about 1050.
+The village is recorded in the Domesday Book of 1086, which lists the manor of Long Melford as having 41 villagers, including two freemen, nineteen smallholders, and sixteen slaves.
+There were eight plough teams of the lord of the manor and seventeen others.
+The manor had both meadow and woodland, two mills, and one church.
+The livestock was three cobs, thirty cattle, 140 pigs, and 300 sheep.
 The neighbouring Manor of Kentwell is also recorded.

-During the Middle Ages the village grew and gained a weekly market and an annual fair in 1235.
+During the Middle Ages, the village grew and gained a weekly market and an annual fair in 1235.

 Long Melford survived the Black Death in 1348-9, and was a brief stop-off in the Peasants' Revolt in 1381.

 By the early 15th century, the manor of Kentwell belonged to the Clopton family.
 John Clopton was arrested in 1461 and charged with treason.
 He was spared execution, released and returned to Kentwell.
 There he organised and largely helped to pay for the rebuilding of the parish church, a notable example of a wool church.
 During this time the wealth of the parish was increasing, with most of the inhabitants being free men, renting their homes and lands.
 Guilds were founded, and weaving cloth became a key part of the village's economy.
 In the official inspector's returns for the year 1446, there were as many as 30 named weavers in Long Melford, who between them produced 264 finished "cloths".

 Following the Dissolution of the Monasteries, Henry VIII granted the manor to Sir William Cordell.